MorganConrad/ptwd-slider/docs/02_slider.md

 ## class MyFoo extends HTMLElement
  - cannot extend HTMLButtonElement, etc. (not sure why?)
- - can inherit from one of your classes extending HTMLElement
+ - can inherit from one of your classes that extends HTMLElement
    - HTMLElement
      - MyBaseWebComponent
        - MySpecificWebComponent
  - must **extend**
- - non-class inheritance possible
+ - non-class inheritance possible (see [Hybrids](https://github.com/hybridsjs/hybrids))

 ## Lifecycle Events
  - constructor()
    - you **cannot** setup children or innerHTML here!
  - connectedCallback()
    - good place to setup children, innerHTML
  - disconnectedCallback()
    - stop any timers, free up any big resources, etc.
  - attributeChangedCallback()
    - observedAttributes() tells _which_ to observe
    - may happen after constructor but before connectedCallback